 Creating Your Cards

 Today I am sharing a blank card template for you to use.
-Just right click on the image below and click ‘Copy Image’.
+I have included a sheet that you can download (includes 8 cards) and use or you can right click on the image below and click ‘Copy Image’.
 Then in Microsoft Word or Pages (on Mac) paste it into a new document.
 Once it has been pasted into the document you can re-size it to the desired size, my cards ended up measuring approx. 3 3/4″ w X 2.5″ h.

 Add a text box over the card and add the information you would like to include.
 You can then move the text box around to wherever you would like on the card.
 Just add another text box for the clues and another one for the answers (if using).